marcitudev/microservices-project/README.md

 # Microservices Project

-Microservices Project is a project created to study microservices concepts, focusing on the use of Spring Boot.
+Microservices Project is a project created to study microservices concepts, focusing on the use of **Spring Boot**.

 ### Resources used in the project:
 * Feign